draftmode-org/logger/README.md

 #### StreamFile
 Save converted record to a file.<br>
 arguments:
-- converter (IFormattedRecordConverter, required
+- converter (IFormattedRecordConverter, required)
 - filename (string required)
 - flags (int, optional, default: 0)

->notice:<br>
-The Converter should convert the formatted LogRecord into a string.
+>the converter should convert the formatted LogRecord into a string.

 ```
 use Terrazza\Component\Logger\Writer\StreamFile;